Freeze-in of WIMP dark matter: Abstract

 \section{Abstract}

-The nature of dark matter (DM) remains one of the most important unanswered questions in particle physics.
-Here, we propose a novel scenario for DM in which weakly interacting massive particles (WIMPs) can freeze-in due to a first-order phase transition (FOPT) in the early Universe.
-The FOPT dilutes the pre-existing DM density to zero and leads to a sudden change in DM mass, preventing WIMPs from re-equilibrating due to their large mass-to-temperature ratio.
+We propose a novel scenario for DM in which weakly interacting massive particles (WIMPs) can freeze-in due to a first-order phase transition (FOPT) in the early Universe.
+The FOPT dilutes the preexisting DM density to zero and leads to a sudden change in DM mass, preventing WIMPs from re-equilibrating due to their large mass-to-temperature ratio.
 Following the FOPT, WIMPs are produced via a freeze-in process, even though their interactions are NOT feeble.
 We demonstrate this concept using a simplified model and then apply it to a realistic model with a delayed electroweak phase transition.
 Our work presents a promising new direction for the freeze-in mechanism, and also extends the category of WIMP DM.